 And so Klein kept using Kazuto's online name anyway.
-Ah well, some habits were hard to shake.
+Oh well, some habits were hard to shake.
 It was certainly difficult for him to think of Klein as Tsuboi Ryotaro or Agil as Andrew Gilbert Mills.

 "Oh, nothing much," said Agil with a chuckle.
 "Physio was a real bitch, but otherwise I can't complain."

 "So it was easy for you to settle back in, huh?"
 This surprised Kazuto somewhat.
-Maybe his two friends were being those eternally optimistic types as usual.
+Maybe his two friends were being eternally optimistic as usual.
 Or perhaps, more realistically, adults just found that kind of change easier to cope with.

 "Yeah, for me it was a bit surprising, actually.
 But the others have different stories to tell."
 Klein made a sweeping gesture with his hands.
-"For me, well, I guessed it was time for a change."
+"For me, well, I guess it was time for a change."